15 Astrophotography Competitions (and 5 Contests) to Enter in 2025

 DIAS Astrophotography Competition

-The Dublin Institute for Advanced Studies (DIAS) has held an astrophotography competition since 2021.
+The Dublin Institute for Advanced Studies (DIAS) holds this astrophotography competition for images captured in Ireland.

 When and how to enter